 Competition is Tough.
 You’ll need a strategy

-Regardless of the industry segment, there is tough competition for C-level positions.
+Regardless of the industry segment, there is tough competition for C-suite jobs.
 If you’re planning a move into the C-Suite or to a new position, you’ll need patience.
 The BlueSteps research indicates that 46% of executives expect to spend between 6 and 12 months on their transition.

 Expectations of C-level execs are changing.
 As an example, the Chief Financial Officer title sounds functional.
 In the past, the CFO was the chief bean counter, keeping the numbers straight for the organization.
 Today, even in smaller companies, the CFO must be able to operate globally, understand the impact of technological change, and be able to provide analysis and data that contributes strategically.